krother/learning_paths/sql.md

 2.2 Data Modeling
 -----------------

--   Add FOREIGN KEY constraint to
+-   Add FOREIGN KEY constraint to a table
 -   Create a PRIMARY KEY over two columns
 -   Explain three different cardinalities two tables can have
 -   Draw an ER-diagram for your database